cbinwani/ApromoreCore8.0/README.md

   Beware that `http://localhost:8181/` does not redirect to the landing page.
 - By default there is one user named "karaf" with password "karaf".
   This can be changed by editing `$KARAF_HOME/etc/users.properties`.
+- You can install an administrative web console by issuing the command `feature:install webconsole`.
+  The web console landing page is [`http://localhost:8181/system/console`](http://localhost:8181/system/console).
 - The server log is `$KARAF_HOME/data/log/karaf.log`.
 - To manually reset the Apromore application, remove the following files:
   - `$KARAF_HOME/apromore.h2.db`
   - `$KARAF_HOME/apromore.trace.db`
   - `$KARAF_HOME/etc/org.ops4j.datasource-apromore.cfg`
-- To manually reset the Karaf server, remove the contents of `$KARAF_HOME/data/`.
+- To manually reset the features installed on the Karaf server, remove the contents of `$KARAF_HOME/data/`.